 - Absentee or mail-in ballot voting: This is an option for all Georgia voters.
-But absentee ballots are not sent out automatically; you need to request and apply for one.
+But absentee ballots are not sent out automatically; you'll need to request and apply for one.

-- Early in-person voting: This kind of voting — also called advanced voting — is available from Monday, Oct.
-17, through Friday, Nov.
-4. You can vote at any early polling site in your county.
+- Early in-person voting: Also called advanced voting, this option is available to all registered voters.
+You can vote at any early polling site in your county.